ori-moisis/graphics/ex4/Readme.txt

 shaders/Phong.vert         - Shader that applies the current transformation on vertex positions
-                             and passes them along with the normal to the fragment shader shaders/Phong.frag         - Shader that chooses fragment color according to Phong shading using the position and normal interpolated from the phong vertex shader ShaderIO.h                 - Header file for the programManager class ShaderIO.cpp               - OpenGL Shader interfacing code Makefile				   - Compiles the program
+                             and passes them along with the normal to the fragment shader shaders/Phong.frag         - Shader that chooses fragment color according to Phong shading using the position and normal interpolated from the phong vertex shader.
+                             Now with textures
+ShaderIO.h                 - Header file for the programManager class ShaderIO.cpp               - OpenGL Shader interfacing code Makefile				   - Compiles the program